 A few popular examples of different types of DEI programs include:

-- Awareness and education programs: These can take many different forms, but they all aim to increase understanding and knowledge about DEI issues.
+- Awareness and education programs.
+These can take many different forms, but they all aim to increase understanding and knowledge about DEI issues.
 Some common topics covered in these programs include: bias, privilege, oppression, microaggressions, intersectionality, and ally-ship, and crucial education around sexual orientation.

-- Programs that focus on developing skills: These programs help employees work effectively with people from diverse, equitable and inclusive backgrounds.
+- Programs that focus on developing skills.
+These programs help employees work effectively with people from diverse, equitable and inclusive backgrounds.
 This is in recognition of the fact that our workforce is becoming increasingly diverse and that we need to be able to work together effectively in order to be successful.

-- Organizational change programs: These seek to address the root causes of inequality and discrimination in the workplace can be very beneficial for employees.
+- Organizational change programs.
+These seek to address the root causes of inequality and discrimination in the workplace can be very beneficial for employees.
 These programs can help employees learn about the different types of inequality and discrimination that exist in the workplace, and how to identify and address these issues.

-Three businesses that have seen success with their respective DEI training programs
+3 businesses that have seen success with their respective DEI training programs

 - Meta: Meta has also been proactive in terms of DEI training, offering workshops and educational materials to employees on topics on unconscious bias training.
 These efforts have helped establish a more positive and supportive culture at the company, with employees feeling more comfortable speaking up when they see something that isn’t right.

-- Microsoft: As of June 2021, more than 96% of Microsoft employees have completed D&I training on allyship, covering, and privilege.
+- Microsoft: As of June 2021, more than 96% of Microsoft employees have completed DEI training on allyship, covering, and privilege.
 The company offers a number of different courses on topics like unconscious bias and microaggressions, and provides resources for employees to continue learning after the initial training.
 This commitment has helped improve the culture at Microsoft, with employees feeling more comfortable expressing their diverse perspectives and backgrounds.

-One facet of DEI you can improve with LeverTRM is your diversity recruiting and hiring.
-Schedule a call with the Lever team today to learn more about our TA suite.
+One facet of DEI you can improve with LeverTRM?
+Diversity recruiting and hiring.
+Schedule a call with the Lever team today to learn more about our leading ATS + CRM solution.